About Paphlagonia

 Since Paphlagonia, as an ancient region, does not exist as a separate administrative entity today, there are no specific accommodations labeled as being in Paphlagonia.
 However, the modern-day provinces that cover parts of the historical Paphlagonia region offer various options for accommodation.
 Here are some general suggestions on where to stay in the provinces that encompass Paphlagonia:

-Karabuk: The city of Karabuk in Karabuk Province is a convenient base for exploring the region.
+Karabük: The city of Karabük in Karabük Province is a convenient base for exploring the region.
 It offers a selection of hotels, guesthouses, and budget-friendly options.
-There are also accommodation choices near the Karabuk University campus.
+There are also accommodation choices near the Karabük University campus.

 Kastamonu: Kastamonu Province has the city of Kastamonu as its main hub.
 The city provides various accommodation options, including hotels, guesthouses, and budget-friendly choices.
 Additionally, there are rural areas around Kastamonu where you can find unique accommodations such as traditional wooden houses.